A Witness: Career

 A Witness were formed in 1982 in Stockport, Greater Manchester, England, by Rick Aitken (guitar), Vince Hunt (bass) and a drum machine, in 1986 replaced by Alan Brown (ex-Big Flame).
 Keith Curtis (vocals) and Noel Kilbride (guitar) joined the group in 1983.

-Initially signing to the Ron Johnson label, debut EP Loudhailer Songs put them at the forefront of a wave of Beefheart-influenced bands that emerged in the mid-1980s, and won praise from the NME.
+Initially signing to the Ron Johnson label, debut EP Loudhailer Songs won praise from the NME.
 A review of the EP in Sounds described it as "pop music perfectly perverted".
 They gained further attention due to the inclusion of the track "Sharpened Sticks" on the NME's C86 cassette in the following year.

 Debut album I Am John's Pancreas followed in October 1986, entering the NME charts and reaching a position of number 18.
-After a tour of Germany and Holland with Ron Johnson labelmates Big Flame, A Witness recruited multi-instrumentalist Alan Brown on drums to replace the drum machine.
+After a tour of Germany and Holland with Ron Johnson labelmates Big Flame, A Witness recruited multi-instrumentalist Alan Brown on drums.
 He also contributed arrangement and songwriting ideas, including co-writing final single '(I Love You) Mr Disposable Razors'.
 With Brown on drums A Witness released a further two 12" singles on Ron Johnson (one each in 1987 and 1988) before its collapse.
 Communion issued the US-only Sacred Cow Heart compilation in 1988.

-When Brown moved on to launch his solo project The Great Leap Forward, he was replaced on the drum stool by Tris King, a gifted drummer who had worked with quirky Hebden Bridge-based outfit Bogshed.
+When Brown moved on to launch his solo project The Great Leap Forward, he was replaced on by Tris King, who had worked with Hebden Bridge-based outfit Bogshed.
 King recorded the studio versions of the band's final single '(I Love You) Mr Disposable Razors' and played on the final A Witness gigs when the band were rehearsing mostly in Liverpool, where he lived.

-However the group was shattered by the death of guitarist Rick Aitken aged 33 in a climbing accident in Scotland in October 1989, just before a UK tour supporting The Wedding Present that would have re-established their profile.
-Stunned by Aitken's death, the band retired rather than continue.
+However the group split after the death of guitarist Rick Aitken aged 33 in a climbing accident in Scotland in October 1989, just before a UK tour supporting The Wedding Present.
+After Aitken's death, the band choose to rather than continue.
 The third and fourth A Witness BBC radio sessions for John Peel were collected on an album (The Peel Sessions), and a single "I Love You Mr. Disposable Razors" which had been due for release at the time of Aitken's death was delayed so it could be dedicated to him.
 The single was issued in November 1989 on the Vinyl Drip label.
 The Imaginary compilation series Through the Looking Glass 1966 included their cover version of The Beatles' "Tomorrow Never Knows" and Through The Looking Glass 1967 compilation (1990) included their cover of The Doors' track "Break on Through (To the Other Side)".